All about Dubai’s ban on single-use plastic

 WHEN DID THE PLASTIC BAN POLICY COME INTO EFFECT?

-Dubai will launch integrated awareness campaigns in schools and universities to explain the environmental hazards of single-use plastic bags and their negative impact on our planet.
-Shops will also be motivated to offer environmentally friendly alternatives, such as sustainable and/or reusable bags.
+The authorities launched integrated awareness campaigns in schools and universities to explain the environmental hazards of single-use plastic bags and their negative impact on our planet.
+Shops have been encouraged to offer environmentally friendly alternatives, such as sustainable and/or reusable bags.

 ALTERNATIVES TO PLASTIC